gstark0/Universal-DC-GAN/README.md

     python model.py

-Example results should now appear, every number of iterations specified in config file to the output directory (default is `output`)
+Example results should now appear in the output directory (default is `output`), every number of iterations specified in config file.

 ## Examples